timholy/Revise.jl/README.md

 julia> # That's too hard, let's make life easier for students

-julia> eval(Base, quote
-       convert(::Type{Float64}, x::Irrational{:π}) = 3.0
+julia> @eval Base convert(::Type{Float64}, x::Irrational{:π}) = 3.0
-       end)
-WARNING: Method definition convert(Type{Float64}, Base.Irrational{:π}) in module Base at irrationals.jl:130 overwritten at REPL[2]:2.
-convert (generic function with 700 methods)
+convert (generic function with 714 methods)

 julia> convert(Float64, π)
 3.0
 ```

 Revise removes some of the tedium of manually copying and pasting code
-into `eval` statements.
+into `@eval` statements.
 To decrease the amount of re-JITting
-required, Revise avoids reloading the entire package; instead, it takes care
+required, Revise avoids reloading entire modules; instead, it takes care
 to `eval` only the *changes* in your package(s), much as you would if you were
 doing it manually.

 To accomplish this, Revise uses the following overall strategy:

 - add a callback to Base so that Revise gets notified when new
-  packages are loaded
+  packages are loaded or new files `include`d
-- parse the source code for packages when they are first loaded.
-This
-  allows Revise to determine the
-  module associated with each line of code, and assemble a list of
-  `include`d files for the package.
-Revise then caches the parsed code
-  so that it is possible to detect changes in the future.
+- prepare source-code caches for every new file.
+These caches
+  will allow Revise to detect changes when files are updated.
+For precompiled
+  packages this happens on an as-needed basis, using the cached
+  source in the `*.ji` file.
+For non-precompiled packages, Revise parses
+  the source for each `include`d file immediately so that the "starting point" is
+  known before you start saving changes.
-- monitor the file system for changes to any of the `include`d files;
+- monitor the file system for changes to any of the dependent files;
   it immediately appends any updates to a list of file names that need future
   processing
 - intercept the REPL's backend to ensure that the list of